Skip to main content

 Tip 3: Clean Your Urostomy Night Drainage System

 After urostomy surgery, your doctor may suggest using a urostomy night drainage system to collect urine overnight.
 This is because urine and mucus will drain from your stoma all night long.
-With a night drainage system, you can sleep through the night without worrying about rolling over on your full pouch or having to get up to empty it.
+With a night drainage system, you can sleep through the night without worrying about rolling over on your full pouch or getting up to empty it.

 However, bacteria will grow inside the tubing and container of your urostomy drainage system if you’re not regularly cleaning it.
 This has the potential to raise your risk of getting urinary tract infections.

 Not sure how to clean it?
-Contact us at 180 Medical.
 Our trained Ostomy Specialists can help you with any questions you may have.
 Plus, we can connect our customers to a team of certified Wound, Ostomy, and Continence Nurses who are available for questions and concerns related to your ostomy.

 Using a night drainage collection system helps you by not letting urine build up inside your urostomy pouch overnight.
 However, it’s important to make sure you clean it on a regular basis to help reduce the risk of infection.